 Concert Percussion is a sub-section for all percussion students in grade nine and ten.
 Concert percussion focuses on the musical needs and technical demands exclusive to the percussion family.
-Students taking Concert Percussion will join their woodwind/brass counterparts during dress rehearsals, public performances, and all band related function.
+Students taking Concert Percussion will join their woodwind/brass counterparts during dress rehearsals, public performances, and all band related functions.
 See Course 752 for further course description.

-746 Symphonic Percussion H - (11-12) - 5 credits
+746 Symphonic Percussion H - (10-12) - 5 credits

-Symphonic Percussion is a subsection for all percussion students in grade eleven and twelve.
+Symphonic Percussion is a subsection for all percussion students in grades ten through twelve.
 Symphonic percussion focuses on advanced musical and technical demands exclusive to the percussion family.
-Students taking Symphonic Percussion will join their woodwind/brass counterparts during dress rehearsals, public performances, and all band related function.
+Students taking Symphonic Percussion will join their woodwind/brass counterparts during dress rehearsals, public performances, and all band related functions.
+Students will complete Honors Requirements as notated in the Band Handbook.
 See Course 753 for further course description.